triton-inference-server/tensorrtllm_backend/docs/multimodal.md

     # response
     data: {"batch_index":0,"context_logits":0.0,"cum_log_probs":0.0,"generation_logits":0.0,"id":"42","model_name":"ensemble","model_version":"1","output_log_probs":[0.0,0.0,0.0,0.0,0.0,0.0,0.0,0.0,0.0,0.0,0.0,0.0,0.0,0.0],"sequence_end":false,"sequence_id":0,"sequence_index":0,"sequence_start":false,"text_output":"If I had to write a haiku for this one, it would be:.\\nMerlion spouts water.\\nMarina"}
    ```
+   You can also send requests with base64 encoded images.
+Just replace the url above with `data:image/jpeg;base64,<base64_encoded_image>`.

 > **NOTE**:
 > Please ignore any exception thrown with the output.
 It's a known issue to be fixed.